-To Earn:

-Α Do all of the following:

-✓ Attend all monthly support meetings.

-✓ Meets twice with the instructor.

-✓ Creates dissertation timeline with all To Do items.

-✓ Maintains timeline and indicates when deadline are met or not, and why.

-В Do 3 or more of the following:

-✓ Attend all monthly support meetings.

-✓ Meets twice with the instructor.

-✓ Creates dissertation timeline with all To Do items.

-✓ Maintains timeline and indicates when deadline are met or not, and why.

-С Do 2 or more of the following:

-✓ Attend all monthly support meetings.

-✓ Meets twice with the instructor.

-✓ Creates dissertation timeline with all To Do items.

-✓ Maintains timeline and indicates when deadline are met or not, and why.

-D Do 1 or more of the following:

-✓ Attend all monthly support meetings.

-✓ Meets twice with the instructor.

-✓ Creates dissertation timeline with all To Do items.

-✓ Maintains timeline and indicates when deadline are met or not, and why.

-F Do 0 or more of the following:

-✓ Attend all monthly support meetings.

-✓ Meets twice with the instructor.

-✓ Creates dissertation timeline with all To Do items.

-✓ Maintains timeline and indicates when deadline are met or not, and why.
+To Earn: Α Do all of the following: ✓ Attend all support meetings. ✓ Creates dissertation timeline with all To Do items. ✓ Maintains timeline and indicates when deadline are met or not, and why. ✓ Submits dissertation progress at required checkpoints. В Do 3 or more of the following: ✓ Attend all support meetings. ✓ Creates dissertation timeline with all To Do items. ✓ Maintains timeline and indicates when deadline are met or not, and why. ✓ Submits dissertation progress at required checkpoints. С Do 2 or more of the following: ✓ Attend all support meetings. ✓ Creates dissertation timeline with all To Do items. ✓ Maintains timeline and indicates when deadline are met or not, and why. ✓ Submits dissertation progress at required checkpoints.
+D Do 1 or more of the following: ✓ Attend all support meetings. ✓ Creates dissertation timeline with all To Do items. ✓ Maintains timeline and indicates when deadline are met or not, and why. ✓ Submits dissertation progress at required checkpoints.
+F Do 0 or more of the following: ✓ Attend all support meetings. ✓ Creates dissertation timeline with all To Do items. ✓ Maintains timeline and indicates when deadline are met or not, and why. ✓ Submits dissertation progress at required checkpoints.